 Fall in the Hole: Tracy reported that 182 swimmers registered for the meet and that the meet ran smoothly.
 Tracy also thanked Jen Baxter for her role as co-meet director and volunteer coordinator and Molly for organizing concessions, hospitality and the team pizza party.

 Travel fee increase report: The board reviewed the results of the travel fee increase to $50 for a one day meet and $75 for a multi-day meet, implemented over the past three meets.
 The travel fee increase has shown a positive trend with coaching expenses being completely covered over the average of the past three meets.
 There was discussion led by a parent member asking about ways to decrease practice and travel fees overall and concern that with the increase in fees that families are being priced out of the team.
 Several cost saving ideas were presented including transparency with travel cost up front and emphasis on one day meets that don’t require an overnight stay and have a decreased travel fee associated with it.
+The board will continue to discuss cost-savings, where possible, and implementation of a financial support program or incentives for families who need extra help to cover costs.

 Winter lanes negotiations with the Rec Center: Dessa reported that our lane fees were held at $5/lane/hour for the winter session while construction is ongoing because there is no utilization of the improvements, but once the remodel is completed that the fees are expected to double.
 In addition, the Rec Center is requiring two lanes be open to the public at all times, including during the high school seasons.
 This pinch point of lane availability is requiring creative scheduling for the current swimmers and also preventing any future growth of the team.
 All ten new members added for the winter session from the waitlist were able to be added due to fall session swimmers stepping away from the team.
 Dessa predicts that Fall 2024 signups will not accommodate all returning swimmers and parent volunteering and the expectation of swimmers to compete in meets will be taken into consideration.
+Coordinated efforts will be made to obtain permission for 8 lanes during the fall session to avoid cutting swimmers.

 New business: